-Bust out your favorite wooly sweater, grab a cup of cocoa and get ready to take in one of nature’s most spectacular shows.
+Bust out your favorite wooly sweater, grab a cup of cocoa, and get ready to take in one of nature’s most spectacular shows.
 Yep, it’s already autumn.
 Are you looking forward to experiencing this most vibrant of a season?
 Then you’ll love this list of where to go see the most colorful display of fall foliage.

-With its rugged coastline, gazillion lakes, mighty mountains and old growth hardwood, Maine is the wildest and most rustic of New England states.
+With its rugged coastline, gazillion lakes, mighty mountains, and old-growth hardwood, Maine is the wildest and most rustic of New England states.
 Moosehead Lake, the mountain town of Bethel and Portland are but a few of the most scenic areas to see peak fall foliage, which usually comes a little earlier in Maine than the rest of the country given how far north it is.

-The Berkshire Mountains of Western Massachusetts are the biggest mountains even in the general region but come the fall and many admirers will tell you these mountains yield some of the most dramatic autumn displays.
+The Berkshire Mountains of Western Massachusetts are the biggest mountains even in the general region but come the fall and many admirers will tell you these mountains yield some of the most dramatic fall displays.

 An unbelievably panoramic vista of majestic mountains with a fiery and vibrant foreground of forest is the vision that awaits autumn visitors to Big Sky Country’s Glacier National Park.